sheldonanthonyio/Tangle/README.md

 * Share a secure version of the document
 * Scan and protect a document

-You can download the app from the Huawei App Gallery by
+You can download the latest version of the app available for Android devices by
-<a href="https://appgallery.huawei.com/app/C106042971">clicking here...</a>
+<a href="https://github.com/sheldonanthonyio/Tangle/raw/main/Tangle-23-v3.2.apk">clicking here...</a>
-or by scanning the barcode on the image.